Katie Bowen: Kansas City, 2021

 Kansas City waived Bowen in December 2021.

 North Carolina Courage, 2022

-North Carolina Courage signed Bowen on 21 January 2022, to a one year contract with an option to renew for the 2023 season.
+North Carolina Courage signed Bowen on 21 January 2022, to a one-year contract with an option to renew for the 2023 season.
 After playing in the 2022 NWSL Challenge Cup and making two appearances in the National Women's Soccer League, she was granted an early release to join an Australian club before the beginning of the 2022–23 A-League Women season.

 Melbourne City, 2022

 In November 2022, Bowen signed with Australian club Melbourne City.

+Inter, 2023

+Italian club Inter signed Bowen on 8 September 2023, for the 2023 season with a one-year extension option.

 International career

 Born in Auckland, Bowen became the youngest player to represent New Zealand at recognised international level when she played in a New Zealand U-17 match against Australia U-17 on her 14th birthday in 2008.
 Later that year she travelled to the 2008 FIFA U-17 Women's World Cup where she made a solitary appearance as a late substitute in a 3–1 win over Colombia.
 She again represented New Zealand in 2010, this time as captain at the 2008 FIFA U-17 Women's World Cup in Trinidad and Tobago.

 Bowen made her senior international début as a substitute in a 0–3 loss to Australia on 12 May 2011.

 She featured in two of New Zealand's three matches at the 2011 FIFA Women's World Cup in Germany and in all three of her country's matches at the 2015 FIFA Women's World Cup in Canada.
 After being an alternate at the 2012 Olympics, Bowen was named to the 18-player roster for the 2016 Olympics in Rio where she appeared in all 3 matches for New Zealand.

 In 2019, Bowen participated in her third World Cup.
 She played every minute of New Zealand's three group stage matches at the World Cup in France, they lost all three matches and did not advance to the knockout round.

+On 25 June 2021, Bowen was called up to the New Zealand squad for the delayed 2020 Summer Olympics.

+Bowen was called up to the New Zealand squad for the 2023 FIFA Women's World Cup.

+On 4 July 2024, Bowen was called up to the New Zealand squad for the 2024 Summer Olympics.